Ponyoverkill/indoors_test/README.md

 docker-compose up
 ```

-you can try in on:
+you can try in on: dummy-kitties.ru